-MATE ON-SITE SUPPORT LEADS TO $87,OOO IN IMPROVEMENTS & QUALITY
+MATE ON-SITE SUPPORT LEADS TO $87,000 IN PRODUCTIVITY & QUALITY IMPROVEMENTS

 A key manufacturer of indoor HVAC systems experienced some turnover in its hourly and support staff employees.
 The company was experiencing problems with tool setup and maintenance, which led to increased consumption and quality issues.